ilyub/BACKUP-2022-09-06-typescript-functions/docs/interfaces/guards.Guard.md

 ▸ **Guard**(`value`): value is T

-Checks that value type is T.
+Checks if value type is T.

 #### Parameters